sergii-nosachenko/recipes-web-app-project/README.md

     - Add infinit scroll or pagination for this list (add support on backend side for this feature)

 #### Item card

+Item card consists of parts:
+- Title
+- Heart icon OR Trash bin icon:
+  - If item is from external API show heart:
+    - Outlined - if it's not in user's list
+    - Filled - if it's already in user's list

+      * When user clicks on outlined heart icon - add it to your db and show in `My list`, fill heart
+      * When user clicks on filled heart icon - remove item from db, remove from `My list`, make heart outlined
+  - If item is created by user (it has `CreatedByUser` property and it equals to `true`) show Trash bin icon:
+      * When user clicks on icon remove item from db and `My list`
+- Item photo
+- Main details (such as `Category`, `Area`, `Tags`, `Glass` etc., but not recipe or video)
+- `Details` button:
+  - On click show the **Details** modal or page (decide what is the best approach for you)

+#### Details modal / page

+- Show all available details about item, such as recipe, ingredients, video, your custom fields etc.
+- Show `Add to My List` / `Remove from My List` / `Delete item` button (depends on what item you are looking at the moment)
+- Show `Edit item` button for items from My List.

+#### Mew item | Edit item modal

+- Show form with all necessary fields
+- Make some fields required (title, category, photo, recipe etc.)
+- Add a couple of custom fields.
+Some ideas:
+  - Cooking time
+  - Rating
+  - Number of portions
+  - Complexity
+  - Best for
+  - ...